-Several users in the same Reddit thread believe that there is still a strong appreciation for nature and outdoor recreation in American culture.
+Several users in the same forum believe that there is still a strong appreciation for nature and outdoor recreation in American culture.
 They have visited multiple national parks but frequently visit local state parks and forests due to their proximity and accessibility.

 Crowds and Isolation

 According to some, the crowds and isolation of these parks can be a turn-off for many people.
 One commenter further explained that state parks are much more common than national parks, which can be isolated and crowded.

 So many people prefer the convenience of state parks, which are often located in more accessible areas and may have less of a tourist crowd.